Wrexham and Ellesmere Railway: The Oswestry, Ellesmere and Whitchurch Railway

 Whitchurch was on the Shrewsbury to Crewe main line of the London and North Western Railway, opened in 1858.
 Oswestry already had a railway connection, since 1849; it was on a branch line from Gobowen, on the Shrewsbury to Chester main line, at this time part of the Great Western Railway.

-The Oswestry, Ellesmere and Whitchurch Railway was authorised to build its line on 1 August 1861, connecting these two competing networks, across largely agricultural terrain.
-Parliament ordered that construction should start from the Whitchurch end, and the line opened from Whitchurch to Ellesmere for goods trains on 20 April 1863.
+The Oswestry, Ellesmere and Whitchurch Railway was authorised to build its line by the passing of the Oswestry, Ellesmere and Whitchurch Railway Act 1861 (24 & 25 Vict. c. ccxxiii) on 1 August 1861, connecting these two competing networks, across largely agricultural terrain.
+The act required that construction should start from the Whitchurch end; the line opened from Whitchurch to Ellesmere for goods trains on 20 April 1863.
 It opened throughout on 27 July 1864.

 In fact a group of local companies in the area had been in negotiation about merging, and this took effect on 25 July 1864.
 Accordingly the Oswestry and Newtown Railway, the Newtown and Machynlleth Railway, the Llanidloes and Newtown Railway and the Oswestry, Ellesmere and Whitchurch Railway merged to form the Cambrian Railways.

 Wrexham, Mold and Connah's Quay Railway

 Minerals extracted in the Wrexham area needed an outlet to points of consumption, and a group of mine owners and others met at the end of 1861 to discuss a new railway that would take the minerals to the River Dee for shipment.
-The scheme became the Wrexham, Mold and Connah's Quay Railway, and it opened for goods and mineral traffic on 1 January 1866 from Wrexham to Buckley, where it joined the Buckley Railway.
+The scheme became the Wrexham, Mold and Connah's Quay Railway (WM&CQR), and it opened for goods and mineral traffic on 1 January 1866 from Wrexham to Buckley, where it joined the Buckley Railway.
 Passenger operation was delayed until 1 May 1866, by which time improvements had been put in place.
-In 1864 the WM&CQR gained parliamentary authority to make a branch from Wrexham to Whitchurch, but this was not proceeded with due to the inability to raise the capital necessary.
+In 1864 the WM&CQR gained authority in the Wrexham, Mold and Connah's Quay Railway (Extension) Act 1864 (27 & 28 Vict. c. ccxxxiv) to make a branch from Wrexham to Whitchurch, but this was not proceeded with due to the inability to raise the capital necessary.